This Web page last updated June 2 2009.

 labled AWM 2919.
 Weight of spool about 30 lbs, spool says "527 feet" out of original 1000 feet. small spool.

-Information from the lab where this wire was obtained, includes the following: "Thermocouple wire XC-E-20 (chromel-constantan covered with Nextel-312 fiberous insulation and braided Inconel jacket" for surface pumping panels, covers...internal vacuum vessel wall."
-I do not know if this description matches the wire I have.
-But Chromel is described as "shiny metal" and Constantan as "Dull metal" in type-E thermocouples.
-Both are non-magnetic.
+Information from a document from the lab where this wire was obtained, includes the following: "Thermocouple wire XC-E-20 (chromel-constantan covered with Nextel-312 fiberous insulation and braided Inconel jacket" for surface pumping panels, covers...internal vacuum vessel wall."
+I can't guarantee this description matches the wire I have, but the details correspond.
 Some manufacturers of thermocouple wire use "20SL" to refer to 20-gauge "special limits of error" wire, a higher grade of wire.

 Pickett N803-T log log Speed Rule Dual Base, in black leather case.